madrury/madrury.github.io/_posts/2025-02-26-life-without-lebesgue.markdown

 $$ \lim_{n \rightarrow \infty} \int_a^b f_n(t) dt = \int_a^b f(t) dt$$

 {% endcapture %}
-{% include theorem.html content=uniform-convergence name="Uniform Convergence of Integrals" %}
+{% include proposition.html content=uniform-convergence name="Uniform Convergence and Integrals" %}

 This proposition is commonly discussed in undergraduate real analysis classes, while the Lebesgue theorems are saved for later, after measures are developed.
-It is not so hard to prove the proposition once you're well practiced with the definitions, it's often used as an exam problem.
+It is not so hard to prove once you're well practiced with the definitions, it's often used as an exam problem.

-Its application to *our* problem is somewhat indirect.
+Its application to our problem is somewhat indirect.
 It can hardly be *completely* direct, because our intergrals range over the whole positive real line, not a compact interval.
 But that's not the only issue we'll encounter.

 ## Notation
 Some notation for common expressions will be useful.

 $$